farisk263/Red-Wine-Quality-Check/README.md

 ## **Conclusion**

-  - Faster processing when doing K-folding against Normal method.
-  - K-Folding improve the overall score.
+  - K-Folding improve the overall score but longer processing time.
   - The effect of lack of equal representation for all the classes cannot be improve greatly using synthetic data.